KohheePeace/coderhackers/docs/flutter-crud2a/05-folder-structure.md

 title: Step5 Folder Structure
 ---

+## Goal of this step
+- Prepare pages for following steps.

 ## Prepare skelton folders and files
 Make `pages` folder. (some other developers may name `screens` but I prefer `pages`).